The Wizard of Oz

 Plot

-Teenager Dorothy Gale lives on a farm in Kansas owned by her Uncle Henry and Aunt Em.
-When Dorothy's Cairn Terrier Toto bites the wealthy Almira Gulch, Miss Gulch obtains a sheriff's order authorizing her to seize the dog to be euthanized.
+Dorothy Gale lives on a Kansas farm owned by her Uncle Henry and Aunt Em.
+When Dorothy's Cairn Terrier Toto bites the wealthy Almira Gulch, Gulch obtains a sheriff's order authorizing her to seize the dog to be destroyed.
 Toto escapes and returns to Dorothy, who runs away to protect him.
-Professor Marvel, a charlatan fortune-teller, tells Dorothy to go home because Aunt Em is heartbroken, and she returns just as a tornado approaches the farm.
-Unable to get into the locked storm shelter, Dorothy takes cover in the farmhouse and is knocked unconscious as the tornado lifts the house and drops it into an unknown land.
+Professor Marvel, a charlatan fortune-teller, persuades Dorothy to go home because Aunt Em is heartbroken.
+She returns just as a tornado approaches the farm.
+Unable to get into the locked storm shelter, Dorothy takes cover in the farmhouse and is knocked unconscious as the tornado lifts the house and drops it intact onto an unknown land.